!Header Top Bar

 As Fluffy ages, she’ll slow down and tire out more quickly than she used to.
 However, that doesn’t mean you should stop engaging in play with your cat.
 In fact, playing is excellent for older kitties.
 Your feline buddy may not have the stamina she once did, but that’s okay.
 Even a few minutes a day will be beneficial for her.

-Play with Your Cat in 2024: DIY Toys, Vertical Spaces, and Timing for Optimal Engagement
+Play with Your Cat in 2025: DIY Toys and Timing for Optimal Engagement

 What are some DIY or household items that can be used as cat toys?